Hedge fund masters flunk money-making test

 Greg Coffey, one of the industry's best known figures, decided to retire early and liquidate one of his funds at Moore Capital, sources said earlier this month.

-That followed Driss Ben-Brahim's decision to retire from GLG, the hedge fund he joined in 2008 and now owned by Man Group (EMG.L).
+That followed Driss Ben-Brahim's decision to retire from GLG, the hedge fund he joined in 2008 and now owned by Man Group .

 "It's been too long that hedge funds haven't delivered what they promised," said one investor, asking not to be named.